sahilrajput03/sahilrajput03/learning-bash.md

 # Beauty of tee command is that we can repipe stdout (i.e., tee doesn't eat up thd stdout or stderr at all):
 echo Hello I am Sahil | tee -i log2 log3 | cat
 # "Hello I am Sahil" is written to log2, log3 and on terminal as well.

+# Using tee in Conjunction with sudo, src: https://linuxize.com/post/linux-tee-command/#using-tee-in-conjunction-with-sudo
+sudo echo "newline" > /etc/file.conf
+# Output: bash: /etc/file.conf: Permission denied
+# Instead: we can do..
+echo "newline" | sudo tee -a /etc/file.conf
+# Using tee in conjunction with sudo allows you to write to files owned by other users.
 ```

 **Know the filesystem usage and free space**